Train Carrying Republican Members of Congress Hits Trash Truck; 1 Fatality

 Members chartered the train to take them from Union Station in Washington, D.C. to the White Sulphur Springs train station in West Virginia which is just steps away from the hotel.

-The Greenbrier Hotel is owned by West Virginia Governor Jim Justice who recently switched his party affiliation to join the Republican Party.
+The Greenbrier Hotel is owned by West Virginia Gov. Jim Justice, who recently switched his party affiliation to join the Republican Party.

 The hotel has a long history with the federal government.
 During the Cold War a secret bunker was built under a wing of the hotel to house Congress in the case of a nuclear attack.